hydroper-jet/lang/spec/1.0/source/src/overview/jetxml.md

 For the given example, `k:Container` inherits from the following abstract *Node* class from `org.k`:

 ```
-import jetwork.jetxml.JetXML;
+import jetxml.JetXML;
 public abstract class Node implements JetXML { /* ... */ }
 ```

-The example JetXML is used as follows in the `package` module:
+The example JetXML is used as follows in the `this package` module:

 ```
 public use * from "ExampleJetXML";